Baby Grunting in Their Sleep: Why It Happens and What to Know

 Why do babies grunt in their sleep?

-Before we discuss why babies grunt in their sleep, it’s important to note that many of the reasons are perfectly normal.
+All of these sounds are normal, including grunting.
 As we’ll touch on, unless the grunting is accompanied by other symptoms, there’s really nothing to worry about.

-That said, if you are at all concerned about your little one’s sleep schedule, patterns, and habits, feel free to talk with a pediatrician or other health professional.
+That said, if you are at all concerned about your little one’s sleep schedule, patterns, or habits, talk with a pediatrician or other health professional.

 Digestive issues

-One of the main reasons that babies grunt in their sleep is digestive issues.
+One of the main reasons babies grunt in their sleep is digestive issues.

 This type of tummy trouble isn’t really anything to be worried about, though.
 It’s most often just your newborn’s body learning how to coordinate muscle movement and break down breastmilk or formula.